Eurydia/notes-on-clean-programming-language/content/appendix-a/stdint.md

 ## Conversions From Integer Type

-This group of functions explicitly converts integer type to other types.
+Explicitly converts integer type to other types.
-The function shares the same name, which is `fromInt`, but the desired type must be unambiguous.
+The desired type must be unambiguous.

 ### To Real Number Type

 **Signature**

 ```
+// Language: Clean

 fromInt :: Real -> Int
-fromInt    a    =  ...
+fromInt    a    => ...
 ```

 **Behavior**: converts an integer `a` into a real number.